NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 **CRS of 'Add location' Input Coordinates**

-Here the user sets the CRS/projection of the coordinates entered in the ***Add location*** text box.
+The user sets the CRS/projection of the coordinates entered in the ***Add location*** text box.
 By default this is set to WGS 84, latitude and longitude.
-This has no affect on the coordinates in the ***Location List*** that can be read in.
+This has no effect on the coordinates in the ***Location List*** that can be read in.
 The location list must always be WGS 84.
 The options are:

 * **WGS 84 (Latitude &amp; Longitude)**
 * **Project CRS**